S-Spiegl/CV/README.md

 # Experience/Appointments

 **London Clay Gardens: Founder and owner** *(2016-2022)*
-- In 2016 I founded my own landscape gardening business, turning a profit in the first year and growing from there on out.
-I took on hundreds of gardens, dozens of regular clients and several large projects across London, building a loyal client base in a short space of time.
+- Turned a profit in the first year.
+Took on hundreds of gardens and several large projects, quickly building a loyal client base.
 - LCG allowed me to demonstrate my love of design and creativity, designing and building gardens from scratch and creating visions for clients that incorporated concepts like colour theory and texture, and keeping a careful eye on changing tastes - all especially important from a front-end perspective.
-- Running my own business required transferable skills such as using my initiative, innovation, building and maintaining client relationships, using my creativity, problem-solving, and working to tight deadlines.
+- Running my own business required transferable skills such as using my initiative, innovation, building and maintaining client and supplier relationships, using my creativity, problem-solving, delegation, and working to tight deadlines.
+The British weather and other unknowns meant I had to remain flexible, often planning and scheduling projects to avoid overlap or gaps between jobs while keeping clients happy.
 - Having built my own business from the ground up, I have a special respect and appreciation for what that takes, and feel more motivated than ever to contribute to a creative company.
 - LCG taught me the importance of good design and careful building, skills that have served me well at Makers and make me a careful, consistent, and assiduous coder.
 - Managed every aspect of the business and keep on top of the different facets - HMRC, various insurances, record-keeping, client-management, scheduling, tool- and vehicle-maintenance etc were all vital to a functioning business and were all my responsibility.
 I relish responsibility.